i3P Spark - collaboration through innovation

 Elspeth Finch MBE, CEO Indigo&

 Tim Chapman, Infrastructure Director at Arup

 Dr Hayaatun Sillem, CEO of Royal Academy of Engineering

-After careful deliberation by the judges, three winners were crowned, each receiving a piece of the £100,00 prize pot.
+The winners After careful deliberation by the judges, three winners were crowned, each receiving a piece of the £100,00 prize pot.

 ‘SafetIbase’ – A digital platform addressing safety and accident monitoring.
 A collaboration between: Mott MacDonald, 3D Repo, Vinci Grand Projects, Costain Group, Tideway, Laing O’Rourke, Atkins, Balfour Beatty, Bentley Systems and HS2.

 ‘Open UK: Unlocking Ground Investigation Data’ – Using technology to drive value when planning boreholes.
 A collaboration between: Atkins, Morgan Sindall and the British Geological Survey.